salesforce/oss-template/README.md

 # Salesforce OSS template

 Template files for open source projects at Salesforce.
-The following files need modification before use:
+We suggest customizing the following files before use:

 - CONTRIBUTING.md